BarnBridge/Bounty-Program/README.md

 # Bounty-Program
 This is where we will post our bounties

-Please CLick issues to check our current bounties
+Please Click issues to check our current bounties